antonpetkoff/identifier-suggestion/README.md

   - [ ] Add visualization of attention weights
   - [ ] Add visualization of embeddings

-- [ ] Add Early Stopping with Patience and Min Delta hyperparameters

-- [ ] Add the ability to test on the dev dataset

 - [ ] Add Dropout

 - [ ] Enhance attention plot